obverter/obverter-web/_posts/2022-10-20-data-science-for-the-disenchanted.md

 title: Data Science for the Disenchanted
 ---

 Just because you may have given up on your childhood dreams of winning a Fields Medal doesn't mean you have to give up on a data-driven career.
-There's a whole field and industry for folks like us: people who can calculate a restaurant tip without crying, and who are passionate about finding answers that aren't already on Wikipedia.
-It's called Data Science, and you don't have to know anything about data or science to get started.
+There's a whole field and industry for folks like us: overeducated liberal arts majors who are passionate about finding answers that aren't already on Wikipedia.

 <!--more-->